 - ¼ cup walnut pieces

-- ½ tbsp vanilla extract.
+- ½ Tbsp vanilla extract

 The carbs in this smoothie from John Berry, founder and chief innovations officer of Kauai, provide energy, while the vitamin C will aid your metabolism and help fight off flu.